jt14den/fairdata/README.md

 # FAIR Data

-A lesson on FAIR DATA
+* A lesson on FAIR DATA
+* Bullet point 2